ic-labs/django-icekit/docs/fluent_contents.md

 # Features Specific for Fluent Contents

+## Which content plugins are being used in the project and how do I remove / add one?

+All content plugins need to be registered with `INSTALLED_APPS` as they are self contained Django apps.
+Each of these apps to be available for registration must extend `ContentItem` for the model declaration and `ContentPlugin` for the registration for use.

+To be able to find which plugins are installed into the project looking in `INSTALLED_APPS` can start you on the process of discovery as well as searching the project and environment for `ContentItem` or `ContentPlugin`.

+If the app is installed it does not necessarily mean that it is available for use every where in the project.
+There is a setting named `FLUENT_CONTENTS_PLACEHOLDER_CONFIG` which allows each region to have specified content plugins enabled for it.
+If the region is not defined in this setting it is assume that all content plugins are appropriate for use with it.

+To add a content plugin to a project add it in `INSTALLED_APPS` and if applicable define its use in `FLUENT_CONTENTS_PLACEHOLDER_CONFIG`.

+To remove a content plugin first ensure all the content instances have been removed from your database and then remove the content plugin from `INSTALLED_APPS` and `FLUENT_CONTENTS_PLACEHOLDER_CONFIG`.

 ## Allowing direct access to slot contents with `PlaceholderDescriptor`

 There are several times where it is useful to gain direct access to a slots contents without wanting to render them.
 The is especially useful in templates to detect if there are any slot contents so that the rendered slot output can be wrapped in appropriate tags.

 ### Adding `PlaceholderDescriptor` to a model class